Five ways to survive winter riding if you hate mud

 That's in no small part due to how well it gamifies everything, with outfits, bikes, different routes and other rewards to be had the more time you spend using it, with regular challenges always coming up.

 We particularly like the in-game 'structured workout' elements, where you can hurt yourself with some interval training, do a multi-week plan to improve your power output and loads more.
 It's not the cheapest option here, but it is one of the most likely to get your starting next summer fitter than last year.
-Zwift have also just released steering segments for mountain bikes and off-road training plans too...
+Zwift has also just released steering segments for mountain bikes and off-road training plans, too.

 Check out: